 We collect your personal details, name, address, email, telephone number and credit card details when you place a booking, and these details are used for the purposes of managing your booking and receiving your payment.
 If you’d like your personal details to be removed from our booking database after your walk with us, please send us an email.

 If you opt in to our mailing list whilst placing your booking, we will add your name, address and email details to our marketing database, we will use these details in order to communicate with you in the future.
-All of our marketing emails will include the ability to have your data removed from our marketing database.
+All of our marketing emails include the ability to have your data removed from our marketing database.

-How do we get to the Cotswolds?
+How do we get to the southern Cotswolds?

-If you are coming by car from Bath or London, then we recommend driving along the M4 and exiting at junction 15 to take the A417 to Cirencester and onwards to Stroud, Painswick, etc. There is also a good regular train service from London Paddington to Stroud.
-For more information on train times take a look at www.trainline.com, or you’re welcome to contact us at rob@cotswoldtrails.com.
+If you are coming by car from London, take the M4 and exit at junction 15 to take the A417 to Cirencester and onwards to Stroud, Painswick, etc.

-Can you suggest anywhere to stay or to eat?
+Can you suggest anywhere to stay?

 Do you speak other languages?